App-vNext/Polly/docs/strategies/circuit-breaker.md

 **Reasoning**:

 - Both strategies are less coupled in this approach since they rely on the context and the `sleepDurationKey` components.
 - The Circuit Breaker shares the `BreakDuration` through the context when it breaks.
-When it transitions back to Closed, the sharring is revoked.
+When it transitions back to Closed, the sharing is revoked.
 - The Retry strategy fetches the sleep duration dynamically without knowing any specific knowledge about the Circuit Breaker.
 - If adjustments are needed for the `BreakDuration`, they can be made in one place.